Podman vs Docker: What Are the Differences?

 Podman or Docker in Minikube Scenarios

 If you're experimenting with Kubernetes in local environments through tools like Minikube, either Podman or Docker may work.
 However, Podman aligns naturally with Kubernetes YAML configurations, providing an edge.
+This scenario is similar to how some frontend frameworks offer better integration with certain backend technologies or build tools.

 What's Next for Containers?